shaik1002/biggitlabbomb/doc/ci/yaml/index.md

 - Jobs in the next stage run after the jobs from the previous stage complete successfully.

 If a pipeline contains only jobs in the `.pre` or `.post` stages, it does not run.
-There must be at least one other job in a different stage.
+There must be at least one other job in a different stage. `.pre` and `.post` stages can be used in [required pipeline configuration](../../administration/settings/continuous_integration.md#required-pipeline-configuration) to define compliance jobs that must run before or after project pipeline jobs.

 **Keyword type**: Global keyword.